KarthikUday/ESKAPE-AMR-Resistance-Predictor/README.md

 ### Finding 3: Feature Importance
-The two most important features were `combo_resist_rate` and `abx_resist_rate` — population-level resistance rates derived from the dataset itself.
-The model is essentially learning *how resistant is this species to this drug class on average across clinical isolates* — epidemiological knowledge, not mechanistic prediction.
+The two most important features were `combo_resist_rate` and `abx_resist_rate` which are population-level resistance rates derived from the dataset itself.
+The model is essentially learning *how resistant is this species to this drug class on average across clinical isolates* on the basis of epidemiological knowledge, not mechanistic prediction.

 This distinction is critical: the model captures resistance epidemiology well,